Federal Criminal Probe Being Opened Into WikiLeaks' Publication of CIA Documents

 A federal criminal investigation is being opened into WikiLeaks' publication of documents detailing alleged CIA hacking operations, CNN reports citing several U.S. officials.
 From the report: The officials said the FBI and CIA are coordinating reviews of the matter.
 The investigation is looking into how the documents came into WikiLeaks' possession and whether they might have been leaked by an employee or contractor.
 The CIA is also trying to determine if there are other unpublished documents WikiLeaks may have.
 The documents published so far are largely genuine, officials said, though they are not yet certain if all of them are and whether some of the documents may have been altered.
 One of the biggest concerns for the federal government is if WikiLeaks publishes critical computer code on how operations are conducted, other hackers could take that code and cause havoc overseas.
 Security expert Robert Graham, wrote on Tuesday: The CIA didn't remotely hack a TV.
 The docs are clear that they can update the software running on the TV using a USB drive.
 There's no evidence of them doing so remotely over the Internet.
 The CIA didn't defeat Signal/WhatsApp encryption.
 The CIA has some exploits for Android/iPhone.
 If they can get on your phone, then, of course they can record audio and screenshots.
 Technically, this bypasses/defeats encryption -- but such phrases used by Wikileaks are highly misleading, since nothing related to Signal/WhatsApp is happening. [...]
 This hurts the CIA a lot.
 Already, one AV researcher has told me that a virus they once suspected came from the Russians or Chinese can now be attributed to the CIA, as it matches the description perfectly to something in the leak.
 We can develop anti-virus and intrusion-detection signatures based on this information that will defeat much of what we read in these documents.
 This would put a multi-year delay in the CIA's development efforts.
 Plus, it'll now go on a witch-hunt looking for the leaker, which will erode morale.

 Where is the Federal Criminal Probe on the CIA?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Where is the Federal Criminal Probe into illegal spying by our own government?

 Re:Where is the Federal Criminal Probe on the CIA?
-(Score:4, Insightful)
+(Score:5, Insightful)

 It gets muddier when it comes to US operations that are not on US soil, and that's also supposed to help firm-up the distinction between the FBI as a mostly-conventional federal law enforcement agency that operates domestically and the CIA as an espionage agency that is supposed to operate outside of the borders of the United States.